Perth Recycling Guide

 - Plastic bread tags

-- Contact lenses and blister packs (any brand)
+- Tablet blister packs

 - Dish and air care waste (any brand of dishwashing or air freshening products including bottles/aerosols/spray bottles/dishwasher tablet packaging/air fresheners & refills)